I have never heard about you before, who are you?

 So, you can live everywhere you want?

 Well, I don’t really like snow.
 It’s just too cold for me.
 But for the rest I don’t care too much.
-This global warming thing that humans caused really helps me, the rising temperatures in Europe remind me of the good old days in Africa.
+This global warming thing that humans caused really helps me, the rising temperatures in Europe remind me of the good old days in Asia.
 That is also why you see me spreading though Europe so fast.
 But for me it also depends what my wife wants.
 We’ve been together for quite some years now, and we will stay together of course.
 She’s my life partner, I was so lucky to meet her in Hungary.

 And now you are quickly expanding in Europe, like other invasive species.